Eviction Law in Cedar Rapids, IA

 Eviction laws are different in each state and can also vary at the city level.
 Therefore, it’s important to familiarize yourself with local laws before taking any action.
 Always ensure you have a legally valid reason for eviction before giving notice.
 A qualified Cedar Rapids, IA attorney can help review your case to determine if you do.

 Iowa Legal Aid breaks down both the rights and responsibilities of tenants in Cedar Rapids.
-Tenants are entitled to a clean and habitable living space, and to their reasonable rights of privacy once they inhabit the unit.
+Tenants are entitled to a clean and habitable living space, and their reasonable rights of privacy once they inhabit the unit.
 Tenants have the right to call the police if they feel the situation calls for it, and are free from reprisal from the landlord.
 In addition, any tenant has a right to reclaim their security deposit if they leave in good standing, and can pursue damages against a landlord that refuses.

 Step 2.
 Give a Formal Notice of Eviction